Electric transmission costs have nearly doubled in the past seven years, and impact every PEC member. But, you can help keep these costs down.

 When do these 4CP events occur?

 We can predict that a hot day might produce a peak event, but we can’t be sure until after it’s happened.
-That’s why it’s important to all pitch in together to shift our electric use away from the high demand time of 2–7 p.m., June through September — what we call Power Rush Hour.
+That’s why it’s important to pitch in together to shift our electric use away from the high demand time of 2 to 7 p.m., June through September — what we call Power Rush Hour.

 How much could I save?

-For the past six years, that number has been increasing.
-But never fear — if you and your fellow members all take on Power Rush Hour together, you can reduce that cost on your bills.
+Take heart — if you and your fellow PEC members all take on Power Rush Hour together, you can reduce that cost on your bills.